Start with where, what, why, when and how!

 Packing a 35 liter backpack for an overnight hiking trip in a popular national forest during the summer where food, water and other provisions may be available will be different than packing for a months long thru hike on the Pacific Crest Trail in the spring where you need a 5 day supply of food and water carried on your person for much of the hike.

-Once you know where you will be hiking, during what season, what food and water you need to pack and for how long, choosing the backpack is next.
+Once you know where you will be hiking, during what season, what food and water you need to pack and for how long, choosing the best hiking backpack is next.

 After you decide on a backpack, you have the information you need to get started.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases if you shop through the links on Independent Wolf.
 For more information, read full disclosure here.

 - Our example Trip